 The last thing Job lost was his pride.
 He humbly gave it up in exchange for something far greater.
 He saw God's glory and magnificence like never before.
 "My ears had heard of you, but now my eyes have seen you, therefore I despise myself and repent in dust and ashes" (Job 42:5-6).

 We really cannot fathom the kind of suffering Job experienced.
 In a similar situation, would we have stood the test?
 God restored to Job twice what he had before and he lived another one hundred and forty years, enjoying four more generations in his family.
 He no doubt declared God's glory and had a deeper and more meaningful relationship for the rest of his days.

 A faith that cannot be tested is a faith that cannot be trusted."— Greg Laurie

 Joseph was the son of the patriarch, Jacob.
 He had ten older brothers.
 Jacob favored Joseph because he was the son of his old age and was born to his wife Rachel who had been barren.
 He gave Joseph a special coat of many colors.
 The brothers hated and mistreated him.
 Joseph had two dreams that symbolized he would one day rule over his brothers and father.
 The brothers hated him even more.
 Joseph also tattled on his brothers when they did wrong.
 At age seventeen, he was sent to check on his brothers one day who were out tending the flock.
-When he arrived they threw him in a deep pit and sold him as a slave when a caravan came by.
-Imagine his fear when he was thrown into that pit, defenseless.
-Then to be sold as a slave and lose the good life he'd always known.
+When he arrived they threw him into a deep pit and sold him to a caravan came Ishmaelites.
+Imagine Joseph's fear when he was thrown into that pit, defenseless.
+Then to be sold to a band of Ishmaelites and lose the good life he'd always known.